AmaniEzz/SOLID-principles-Python/README.md

 # SOLID-principles-Python
-Simple explanation of SOLID principles with examples in Python
+A guide to understanding SOLID principles with examples using Python.

 # Defining the SOLID principles